 Perhaps you rather liked the idea that you need to learn less grammar with Esperanto.
 But don't worry: With Linguajet, no matter which language you choose, you don't have to memorize any grammar!

-If you are already an English expert, try Chinese.
+If you are already an Spanish expert, try Chinese.
 Then you can even talk to enthusiastic Esperanto speakers in their native language.

 Make your language dream come true!

 Learning languages has never been easier.
 Start now and see for yourself.